atoms-ufrj/playmol/docs/commands.md

 [prefix/suffix] has been previously activated, then the actual atom identifier will contain such prefix and/or suffix added to _atom-x_.

-__Important__: Playmol does not automatically search for angles and dihedrals when a chemical bond is created with the command [extra].
+__Important__: Playmol DOES NOT automatically search for angles and dihedrals when a chemical bond is created with the command [extra].

 NOTE: extra structures are only required by some molecular models that define unconventional bonds,